Reviews You Can Rely On

 Class 3

-Class 3 bikes take it up a notch with a higher speed limit.
+Class 3 electric bikes take it up another notch with a higher speed limit.
 These bikes can have a throttle (or not) and pedal assist, with the throttle limited to 20 mph and the pedal assist up to 28 mph.
 If your legs can push one of these heavy bikes faster than 28mph, kudos to you, but you won't get any help from the motor after 28 mph.
 There are typically more restrictions regarding who can ride them and where.
-You may be required to wear a bike helmet, and in many states, anyone under a certain age is not allowed to ride a class 3 e-bike (usually between 15-16 years) unless they are a passenger, and they are not always allowed on bike paths.
+You may be required to wear a bike helmet, and in many states, anyone under a certain age is not allowed to ride a class 3 e-bike unless they are a passenger, and they are not always allowed on bike paths.
 However, it is ultimately up to the discretion of the local government, so be sure to check regulations before heading out.

 Types of E-bikes